Rent-to-Own Solar vs. Buying Outright: Pros & Cons

 • Max Savings Over Time: Once your system is paid off, the energy it produces is virtually free.

-• Increases Home Value: Owned systems often boost resale value more than leased ones.
+• Increased Home Value: Owned systems often boost resale value more than leased ones.

 • No Monthly Payments: Aside from occasional maintenance, your costs are minimal.